 Effect of a Father in a Child’s Life

 Fathers play an important role in children’s lives and are often central to their child’s emotional well-being.
 Additionally, fathers act as capable caretakers and disciplinarians, which is important for the child’s upbringing – studies have shown fathers who are supportive, affectionate, and involved can contribute greatly to a child’s language, cognitive, and social development, not to mention academic achievements, self-esteem, and sense of overall well-being.
 It is for these reasons that many family court judges work to keep the father involved in the child’s life as much as possible.
+Alabama father’s rights are growing and judges are recognizing this today.

 Establishing Paternity in Alabama